Language-Research-Technology/ldaca-website/README.md

 # Prerequisites

 - [Node](https://nodejs.org)
-  - Follow instructions on how to download
+  - Follow instructions on how to download on the page above
   - This was tested using MacOS
   - Verify installation with packages that you have npm and node commands
   - TODO: check what are the node versions this requires

+# Notes on specs

+- This site is being built using [vitepress](https://vitepress.dev) version 2.
+See package.json for details
+- a `.vitepress` folder is used to theme the website
+- running a production build will generate static html files that can be served in `.vitepress/dist`

 # How to use